Jbleezy/BO2-Reimagined/README.md

 * Landing on top of an enemy player that is prone downs them
 * Increased max radius for landing on top of an enemy player by 16.67%
 * Decreased max height for landing on top of an enemy player by 50%
+* M1911 upgraded: decreased stock ammo from 50 to 24
 * Max Ammo: decreased amount of ammo given from max stock to one clip
 * Max Ammo: unloads clip of all enemy players' weapons
 * Double Points: decreased duration from 30 seconds to 15 seconds